marmaladegirl/multiselect/README.md

 * width (null) : width of widget.
 * height (null) : height of widget.
 * nodeComparator : the function for comparing nodes.
+* includeRemoveAll (true): include the Remove All feature.
+* includeAddAll (true): include the Add All feature.

 ## Example ##